MexCally/my-profile-site/README.md

 This is my personal portfolio website built using HTML, CSS, JavaScript, and Bootstrap.
 It showcases my profile, skills, and web development projects, while also providing an interactive and responsive user experience.
 The design reflects both professionalism and creativity, with animations powered by the AOS (Animate On Scroll) library and icons from Font Awesome.

+## About Me
+I'm a passionate and growing full-stack developer with experience in both frontend and backend technologies.
+I enjoy creating responsive, user-friendly web applications and constantly learning to improve my craft.
+My goal is to build solutions that are both functional and impactful.

+## Features
 The website features multiple sections:
 Hero Section: A brief personal introduction with a headshot and direct links to GitHub, LinkedIn, and email.

 About Me: A detailed background about my journey, studies, and passion for web development, including highlights from my SIWES training at Seb’s Hub.